Skip to content

 AI provider credentials

-GitHub Copilot credentials come from your GitHub sign-in — no extra key is needed.
+GitHub Copilot credentials come from the GitHub account Agentweaver is using for that project — no extra key is needed.

 Microsoft Foundry uses separate credentials configured at the installation level (not per-user).
 Contact your administrator if Foundry is unavailable as a provider option.